ifandelse/writing/techpro/5 patterns to know for async/post.md

 * Subjects are responsible for maintaining the internal state of subscriber callbacks
 * JavaScript implementations of this pattern usually involve subscriber callback method signatures of 0-n arguments (in other words, every event could have a different signature).

-Let's roll an observer example, describing our Halo 4 example (you can view this in a fiddle [here](http://jsfiddle.net/ifandelse/gstrW/)):
+Let's demonstrate the Observer pattern in code, describing our Halo 4 example (you can view this in a fiddle [here](http://jsfiddle.net/ifandelse/gstrW/)):

 ```
 // This observer object can be mixed into any object, giving it the basic